Patriots' Jonathan Jones: Draws questionable tag

-Jones (ankle) is listed as questionable for Sunday's contest against against the Jets, Chris Jones of Masslive.com reports.
+Jones (ankle) is considered questionable ahead of Sunday's contest against the Cowboys.

-Jones is attempting to return from a one-game absence.
-His status Sunday will likely depend on his pain tolerance in regards to his ankle.
-If he cannot go, Shaun Wade and Jalen Mills are candidates to see increased workloads.
+Jones was a limited participant at Friday's practice, and it appears he will be a true game-time decision Sunday.
+He is looking to return from a two-game absence.
+Jalen Mills and Myles Bryant would likely again be in line for increased workloads should he ultimately be unavailabe.

 More News